 The two options of the boat cruise are the Park boat cruise and the community boat cruise.

-For those seeking to explore on budge or are limited by one factor or another, there is also another boat option on Kazinga channel being operated by the community.
-Though it is operated on the same channel in Queen Elizabeth national park, this community boat cruise costs cheaper, doesn’t require payment of park entrance fee and you need a minimum of 2-3 people in case there is no one else to join.
-This community boat cruise starts at Katunguru and its timing is flexible depending on the availability of clients, able to operate any time between 7:00am and 7:00pm.
-For groups who want the specific time on the community boat cruise, you need to book with us in advance.
+For those seeking to explore on budget or are limited by one factor or another, there is also another boat option on the Kazinga channel being operated by the community.
+Though it is operated on the same channel in Queen Elizabeth national park, this community boat cruise costs cheaper, and needs a minimum of 2-3 people in case there is no one else to join.
+This community boat cruise starts at Katunguru and its timing is flexible depending on the availability of clients, able to operate any time between 7:00 am and 7:00 pm.

-Please contact us to organise your boat experience of choice at no additional charges.
+Please contact us to organize your boat experience of choice at no additional charges.
 We can also arrange your stay with us at the Elephant home before and after the boat cruise experience.